 Design is a key driver of business success and is “the only way that companies can stand out from the crowd”, according to a report by management consultancy McKinsey and Company.

 McKinsey’s report says that “While design was once largely thought of as a way of making products more attractive, it is now a way of thinking: a creative process driven by the desire to better understand and meet consumer needs”.

 Design Thinking is a proven growth enabler for organisations.
 The design thinking mindset, it’s methods and processes help companies to discover, develop and deliver breakthroughs that are distinctive and differentiating.
 For R,D&I performing companies of all sectors it is an increasingly valuable knowledge set, and has been yielding great benefits to companies who are practicing it.

 IRDG has been championing the value of design thinking amongst the business innovation community for many years and we host training programmes, workshops, special interest groups and conferences on the subject.
 Our introductory programme is designed with business teams in mind, who will work on a business project over the 4 days so there are real tangible outputs at the end.
-Our next programme begins on 3rd March 2020, and is now open for bookings.
+Our next programme takes place virtually, beginning on 16th February, and is now open for bookings.

 ♦ Do you have Barriers to Growth in your Organisation?
 Can you identify an Innovation Challenge, Problem or Wasted Opportunity